joereynolds/programming-dump/README.md

 ===============

 These are my personal solutions to various 'daily programmer' challenges on the subreddit /r/dailyprogrammer.
-The majority are in Python 3.2 but I'm going to try and move over to C and Haskell quite soon as a challenge to myself.
+The majority are in Python 3.3 but you will find some in VB.NET as well.